-A. For Proposal 1 (Election of Directors), you may vote "for" one or more nominees, or your vote may be "withheld" from one or more nominees.
+A. For Proposal 1 (Election of Directors), you may vote "for" one or more nominees, or you may "withhold" your vote from one or more nominees.

 For Proposal 2 (Ratification of Independent Registered Public Accounting Firm), you may vote "for" or "against" the proposal or you may indicate that you wish to "abstain" from voting on the proposal.